cartesi/docs/cartesi-rollups/tutorials/erc-20-token-wallet.md

 Here is a breakdown of the wallet functionality:

 - We handle deposits when the sender is the `ERC20Portal`.

 - For other senders, we parse the payload to determine the operation (`transfer` or `withdraw`).

-- For `transfers`, we call `wallet.transferEther` and create a notice with the parsed parameters.
+- For `transfers`, we call `wallet.transferErc20` and create a notice with the parsed parameters.

-- For `withdrawals`, we call `wallet.withdrawEther` and create voucher using the dApp dress and the parsed parameters.
+- For `withdrawals`, we call `wallet.withdrawErc20` and create voucher using the dApp dress and the parsed parameters.

 - We created helper functions to `createNotice` for deposits and transfers, `createReport` for balance checks and `createVoucher` for withdrawals.

-- We created helper functions to `sendNotice` for deposits and transfers, `sendReport` for balance checks and `sendVoucher` for withdrawals.

 ## Build and run the application

-With Docker running, “build your backend” application by running:
+With Docker running, [build your backend application](../development/building-the-application.md) by running:

 ```shell
 cartesi build